influxdata/docs-v2/CONTRIBUTING.md

 ### Title usage

 ##### `title`
-The `title` frontmatter populates each page's h1 header.
+The `title` frontmatter populates each page's HTML `h1` heading tag.
 It shouldn't be overly long, but should set the context for users coming from outside sources.

 ##### `seotitle`